cvandergeugten/Ninja-Game/README.md

 I added a health bar UI to the player’s HUD so that the player can see how much health they have.
 The health bar is updated based upon receiving damage or running over a health pickup.
 Running over multiple health pickups will not heal beyond their maximum health pool.

 <h2>Sound Effects & Music</h2>

+For the weapon sound effects I utilized the Hit() event attached to each weapon’s animation and implemented the sound.Play() method whenever the Hit() event was triggered.
+This was super easy to set up in the Unity editor and allowed the game to feature different sound effects for each unique weapon in the game (including unarmed).

+I also chose to include some sounds effects for the characters whenever they were taking damage.
+For this I created a list that I could drop sound clips into and then randomly draw from anytime a character in the game took damage.
+Have a large list of grunting and pain sounds to draw from gave more of authentic feel when playing the game; otherwise the same repeated sound over and over would drive the player absolutely insane.

+I did add some small details sounds to the game as well like a sound for the health pickup and a background soundtrack.
+The sound effect for the pickup goes off every time the character runs over and pickups up the item (as expected).
+The soundtrack is made up of a list of a couple licensed songs that are on a random shuffle.
+The music is a little upbeat and sets a faster tone for the game so when the player feels a bit of a rush while running around and defeating as many enemies as possible.

+I initially thought about adding sounds for the footsteps of each character, but I realized that I would have way too many sounds competing with each other and it would sound like an audible mess.